Dr Beatrice Alex (University of Edinburgh)

 In August 2020, Ms Evans completed an MSc in Speech and Language Processing at the University of Edinburgh.
 Shortly after that, she joined the Gaelic Automatic Speech Recognition project as a Research Assistant.
 Her work has been core to the development of the first working speech-to-text system for Scottish Gaelic, as well as its first robust language model and number verbalisation system.

-Dr William Lamb (University of Edinburgh)
+Prof William Lamb (University of Edinburgh)

 Prof Kevin Scannell (saint Louis University)